liamhv31/Projects/Data-Exfiltration-Detection.md

 <img width="1596" height="524" alt="image" src="https://github.com/user-attachments/assets/33b568dc-1ffc-464a-8cd7-3eb0416fea94" />

 #### Splunk
-This job is made easier in Splunk, though potentially less verbose in terms of logging depending on what is being ingested (likely not every packets detail).
+This task is easier in Splunk, though logging may be less verbose depending on what data is being ingested (likely not every packet detail).
 Ease of use will also largely depend on field mapping.
 In this case, the index and sourcetype will be: `index=data_exfil sourcetype="dns_logs"`.
 The full query will look like this:
 ```
 index=data_exfil sourcetype="dns_logs"
 | regex query="^[a-zA-Z0-9]{15,}\..+\..+"
 ```
 Splunk uses standard regex, so there's no need to double escape like in Wireshark.
 This will return us the same results, but this is not the most efficient method to find our answer.
-What if there are tens of thousands of events like in a real enterprise environment?
+But what if there are tens of thousands of events, like in a real enterprise environment?
 We want to return a count of all unique domains that match our criteria, and strip the subdomain so we don't return the same domain hundreds or thousands of times.
 This is what our new query will look like:
 ```
 index=data_exfil sourcetype="dns_logs"
 | regex query="^[a-zA-Z0-9]{15,}\..+\..+"